Special Collector’s Edition - Winter 2017/2018

 The main point though, as I stated in an earlier section, is that with such a tiny handful of disputed fossils for evolutionists to show in support of their theory, it is clear there is a better explanation for them than that 99.999% of transitional creatures lived and died without trace.
 You could keep adding 9’s after the decimal point in that percentage, as literally billions of transitional things were required for evolution to have taken place.

-One example of a better explanation for the fossils is that a significant number (perhaps as many as one-third) of dinosaurs have been reclassified since it was discovered that some species were later discovered to have been juvenile versions of other ‘species’!
+One example of a better explanation for the fossils is that a significant number (perhaps as many as one-third) of dinosaurs have been reclassified since it was found that some species were later discovered to have been juvenile versions of other ‘species’!
 Another is that mutation causing damage or disease could have altered the fossilised structure.
 For example, some Neanderthal remains have the appearance of rickets.

 If there were thousands, hundreds, or even just dozens of undisputable transitional fossils, then it would be another matter; but there aren’t.